jupyter/help/README.md

 + Pas de problèmes, on a des francophones (No problem, we speak French too.) :exclamation:

-> No habla ingles :question:
+> Pero no hablo en Inglés :question:

-+ TODO (find someone who speak spanish to fill that in) :exclamation:
++ No te hagas problema, tambien hablamos en Español :exclamation:

 ## Reporting a bug in a Jupyter project